 Goldenrod (Solidago) is a beautiful wildflower that showcases gold-to-yellow blossoms that are highly attractive to local pollinators.
 While it’s commonly seen on roadsides and in bouquets across the country, many people don’t know that this plant is rich in history and symbolism.
 In this guide, I’ll take you through everything you need to know about the goldenrod flower’s meaning in the language of flowers.

 Goldenrod flowers are linked with sun symbolism due to their warm color.
 In many cultures, the gold flowers hold meaning associated with wealth, prosperity, and happiness.
-It’s not uncommon to see these flowers used as wedding decorations as well due to their symbolic association to new beginnings.
+It’s common to see goldenrod flowers used as wedding decorations due to their symbolic association with new beginnings.

 The common name of Goldenrod refers to the rod-like upright growth habit and golden color of the flowers.
 Solidago combines the Latin terms for making and whole, indicating its use as a herbal medicine for many centuries.

 Goldenrod Flower Meaning & Symbolism

 Goldenrod is a common sight in meadows and medians, but it is also rich with symbolism and carries several meanings in the language of flowers.

 Traditionally, the goldenrod’s brilliant yellow color and its capacity to thrive in many conditions symbolize encouragement and growth.
 It sends a message of positivity and strength, embodying the spirit of moving forward and flourishing despite adversity.